 - Non-rated movie videos (videos of commercial motion pictures intended for theater distribution that were not rated because they were not submitted to the MPAA for rating or their production pre-dated MPAA ratings) may not be used unless the school's principal has approved the use of the video.
 Prior to approval, a licensed educator must review the video for applicability to the core curriculum, content, and appropriateness for student use and make a rating recommendation.
+Digital Media Preview Form.
 The principal must have written verification of the review, ratings recommendation, and approval on file at the school.
 If parent permission is required because of the rating, the required permissions must be on file before the video is shown.

 STEPS REQUIRED TO SHOW A VIDEO REQUIRING PARENT PERMISSION